anon-blue/anon.blue/README.txt

  doesn't know about his violent past, he just got out of prison

 he is also a felon who owns firearms, all you need to get him raided.
-His dad is buying him guns to use and he is a violent peodofile and a felon.
+His dad is buying him guns to use and he is a violent peodofiltttttga felon.

 his he also killed his step-moms berother by ltetting him overdose on herione
 vbhngfhdflgfdkhoifgjgofdihnidfghiurjgvfidhgidsnhiufjgoisdyierhutghreuiheruthrogh